 The Company enters into foreign exchange contracts to manage variability of future cash flows associated with changing currency exchange rates.
 Foreign currency exchange contracts, whether designated or not designated as cash flow hedges, are used to mitigate exposure to changes in foreign currency exchange rates on recognized assets and liabilities or forecasted transactions.
 Fair values of these contracts are derived using quoted forward foreign exchange prices to interpolate values of outstanding trades at the reporting date based on their maturities.
-Foreign exchange contracts outstanding at December 31, 2023 mature on or before June 2024
+Foreign exchange contracts outstanding at December 31, 2024 mature on or before May 2025.

-The Company had \$4.6 million and \$7.8 million notional value of foreign exchange contracts outstanding that were designated as cash flow hedging instruments at December 31, 2023 and 2022, respectively.
+The Company had no foreign exchange contracts outstanding that were designated as cash flow hedging instruments at December 31, 2024.
+The Company had \$5 million notional value of foreign exchange contracts outstanding that were designated as cash flow hedging instruments at December 31, 2023.
 For effective hedging instruments, changes in the fair value of foreign exchange contracts are deferred in AOCI until the hedged transactions affect earnings.
 Gains or losses on foreign exchange contracts are reclassified to COGS in the Consolidated Statement of Income (Loss).

-The Company had \$300.1 million and \$241.1 million notional value of foreign exchange contracts outstanding that were not designated as cash flow hedging instruments at December 31, 2023 and 2022, respectively.
+The Company had \$314 million and \$300 million notional value of foreign exchange contracts outstanding that were not designated as cash flow hedging instruments at December 31, 2024 and 2023, respectively.
 The majority of gains and losses recognized from foreign exchange contracts not designated as hedging instruments are offset by changes in the underlying exposures the contracts are intended to mitigate, resulting in no material net impact on earnings.
 Changes in the fair value of these derivative financial instruments are recognized as gains or losses in COGS and Other income (expense) - net in the Consolidated Statement of Income (Loss).